Tyrod Taylor no longer logical option for Browns because Bills keeping him on restructured deal

 Of course, the Browns will probably draft a quarterback next month.
 They'll likely select Texas A&M defensive end Myles Garrett first overall on April 27, but they also have the No. 12 pick.

-Clemson's Deshaun Watson, North Carolina's Mitch Trubisky and Notre Dame's DeShone Kizer are widely considered the three top-rated quarterbacks in this year's class.
-Watson and Trubisky had stellar throwing sessons last week at the NFL Scouting Combine while Kizer struggled to pass with accuracy.
+Clemson's Deshaun Watson, North Carolina's Mitchell Trubisky and Notre Dame's DeShone Kizer are widely considered the three top-rated quarterbacks in this year's class.
+Watson and Trubisky had stellar throwing sessions last week at the NFL Scouting Combine while Kizer struggled to pass with accuracy.
 The Browns could target one of them at No. 12 or trade up from that spot if they think it's necessary.

 Either way, the Browns seem to prefer having a veteran starter in place who could give a rookie time to develop.
 And, ideally, that veteran would be someone who's not already on their roster.